top of page

 Your circulatory system pumps oxygenated blood throughout your body, which is necessary for your tissues and organs to survive and operate correctly.
 Blood is forced through a web of tube-shaped blood vessels, including arteries, veins, and capillaries, by the force generated by the heartbeat.
 Blood pressure is the consequence of two forces.
 The first force (systolic pressure) is produced as blood pumps from the heart into the circulatory system's arteries.

-As the heart relaxes in between heartbeats, the second force—diastolic pressure—is produced.
+As the heart relaxes between heartbeats, the second force—diastolic pressure—is produced.
 A blood pressure reading uses numbers to represent each of these two forces.
 Normal pressure is 120/80 or lower.
-When a blood pressure measurement equals or exceeds 130/80 millimeters of mercury (mm Hg), it is considered high blood pressure, or hypertension.
+When a blood pressure measurement equals or exceeds 130/80 millimeters of mercury (mm Hg), it is considered high blood pressure or hypertension.
 A high blood pressure diagnosis is often made by averaging two or more readings obtained at different times.

 Causes